rothfield/doremi-script/README.md

   - Numbered notation is written as follows 1234567 corresponding to the diatonic notes of the C scale, with sharps and flats notated as 2b(Db) and 2#(D#), for example.
   - AACM sargam notation is written as follows SrRgGmMPdDnN for the 12 notes.
 Sharp and flat notes are also supported as follows: S# R# etc and Pb.
 This allows proper notation using Sargam of Jazz/Pop/Classical music that uses these notes.
 For example, in notating the Beatles tune "Yesterday", use P# to indicate the sharpened fifth degree.
 P# corresponds to G# in the key of C.
   - Note that the AACM style of Sargam notation uses *lowercase* characters to indicate the flattened notes.
-  - Devanagri style sargam is written using the devanagri letters सरग़मपधऩस for the seven notes SRGmPDN.
+  - Devanagri style sargam is written using the devanagri letters सरग़मपधऩस for the seven notes SRGmPDN.
 Use an underline underneath the letter to indicate a kommal note (flat).
 For sharp Ma, write as म' (note the tick symbol)
   - left and right parens are used to indicate slurs.
 Slurs can only be made between pitches.
 For example, use (SRg)- rather than  (Srg-)
   - Beats are delimited by spaces.
 You can also use angle brackets <> to delimit the beat